-Hannah Leighton-Boyce (b.
-1980, Stroud) lives and works in Manchester, England.
-Her sculptural works range from site-specific and ephemeral actions, to drawing, sound and installation.
-Her working method combines material and process led exploration with present day and archival research, to explore forms of place, object and body relations through themes of surface and erasure, embodiment and connectivity.
+Hannah Leighton-Boyce’s sculptural work ranges from site-specific and ephemeral actions, to drawing, sound and installation.
+Her working method combines material and process led exploration with present day and archival research to explore forms object, body and environmental relations through themes of surface and erasure, embodiment and connectivity.

-– The Guardian: works discussed in Museum of the Year Shortlist – Glasgow Women’s Library by Jackie Kay
+2018 The Guardian: Museum of the Year Shortlist – Glasgow Women’s Library by Jackie Kay

-– MAP: ‘Consequences of progress, remnents for the future’ by Jazmine Linklater: Issues / #43 a gray stone wall damming my stream.
+2018 MAP: ‘Consequences of progress, remnents for the future’ by Jazmine Linklater

-– Corridor8: ‘Ruth Barker and Hannah Leighton-Boyce by Miles Knapp
+2018 Corridor8: ‘Ruth Barker and Hannah Leighton-Boyce‘ by Miles Knapp